 Muay Thai basics: how to start your training?

 You don't need a lot of gear to start your training.
 All you need to get for a starter is: good quality gloves, hand wraps, mouth guard and groin guard and obviously a pair of shorts and a vest.
 The rest of equipment you will find in a quality gym.
-Optional, but very useful, thing would be to get a doorway pull up bar and a heavy jump rope to train on your own.
+It is very useful to get a doorway pull up bar and a heavy jump rope to train on your own.
 Once you get into it, you will probably build your own small gym with banana bags, speed bags and weights in the house just like I did.
 Muay Thai can be addictive.

 Muay Thai, thanks to its 8 points of contact, is known for its diverse striking.
-There are plenty of tool that an experience fighter can use to control the fight.
-Lets take a look at some basic combos:
+There are plenty of tools that an experienced fighter can use to control the fight.
+Let us take a look at some basic combos: